 The benefit of the improved accuracy from generating extreme genotypes in the test population does come at a cost in robustness to the underlying genetic architecture.
 The design provides an estimate of a, i.e. half the difference between the genetic value of homozygotes.
 In this study, the allelic effects were simulated to be additive, so the estimates of an allelic substitution were not biased by the absence of heterozygotes.
 However, if the dominance deviation (d) is not equal to zero, the average effects obtained from homozygotes are biased by d(1-2p) where p is the minor allele frequency.
 This bias increases as p reduces.
 Most QTL are expected to have a low minor allele frequency, potentiating the bias.
 Presence of epistatic gene actions are expected to result in similar biases from estimations based on homozygotes only.

 There are two methodological approaches to produce double haploids, either mitotic or meiotic.
 In this study, mitotic gynogenesis and mitotic androgenesis were used.
-There are good reasons to expect that the extra genetic gains would have been somewhat less with meiotic gynogenesis and meiotic androgenesis because these technologies result in fish that are less homozygous than their mitotic counterparts, i.e. only a subset of their genotypes are homozygous
+There are good reasons to expect that the extra genetic gains would have been somewhat less with meiotic gynogenesis and meiotic androgenesis because these technologies result in fish that are less homozygous than their mitotic counterparts, i.e. only a subset of their genotypes are homozygous.

-] , is known to increase the accuracy of the estimation of SNP effects.
+The increased accuracy of selection with use of a double haploid sib test population results from the explanatory variables in the regression equation (Equation 2) taking more extreme values due to inbreeding, which, based on regression theory , is known to increase the accuracy of the estimation of SNP effects.
 As derived in the Appendix, the increase selection accuracy from the perspective of genomic relationships and selection index theory can be explained using the formula:

-21 is the relationship between sib test individuals and one of the selection candidates, and P is a phenotypic covariance matrix for the sib test individuals, and V is the variance of relationships between the test sibs.
+Where A21 is the relationship between sib test individuals and one of the selection candidates, and P is a phenotypic covariance matrix for the sib test individuals, and V is the variance of relationships between the test sibs.

-.
+This shows the expected reliability (= squared accuracy) of genomic selection is approximately equal to the reliability of traditional EBV plus a term that increases with the variances of the deviations of genomic relationships from their expectations in the test population.
+The implications of this formula go further in defining conditions that maximize the expected reliability of genomic selection: (1) the training animals should be as little related as possible, which makes P-1 large; (2) the training animals should be as much related to the selection candidates as possible, which makes A21 large; and (3) deviations of the genomic relationships from the traditional relationships should be as large as possible, resulting in large V. Points (1) and (2) were also observed by.
 Double haploids have the same expected relationship with the candidates as diploid training animals (½), but the variance of their genomic relationship with the candidates is increased due to inbreeding.
 Thus, the increase in accuracy of genomic selection when using double haploids can be explained in two ways: (1) the more extreme regression factors in (Equation 2) allow SNP effects to be more accurately estimated, or (2) their more variable relationships with the candidates can be used by selection indices and BLUP to increase the accuracy of the EBV of the candidates.

-concentrates on certain important regions of the genome.
+Here, GS-BLUP was used for genetic evaluation.
+Similar outcomes in terms of increases in accuracy and genetic gain from double haploids and non-random mating are expected with other genomic evaluation methods that are currently used.
+For example, the BayesB method concentrates on certain important regions of the genome.
 Double haploid individuals are also double haploids for these regions of the genome.
 Therefore, the variance of genomic relationships between individuals in the test and candidate individuals also increases at these regions of the genome and thus delivers a more accurate estimation of SNP effects than the test population produced by random mating.